citahub/cita/docs/docs/en/system_management/node.md

     }
     ```

     If the transaction has not been processed yet, an error will occur.
-Try it several times to get the delivery confirmation .
+Try it several times to get the receipt.
 If `errorMassage` is null, it means normal and you can continue to the next step.

 4. Construct approveNode transaction inforamtion